Keyboard shortcuts

 A record is an aggregate of data elements in which the individual elements are identified by names and types and accessed through offsets from the beginning of the structure.
 There is frequently a need in programs to model a collection of data in which the individual elements are not of the same type or size.
 For example, information about a college student might include name, student number, grade point average, and so forth.
 A data type for such a collection might use a character string for the name, an integer for the student number, a floating- point for the grade point average, and so forth.
 Records are designed for this kind of need.

 It may appear that records and heterogeneous set are the same, but that is not the case.
-The elements of a heterogeneous set[] are all references to data objects that reside in scattered locations, often on the heap.
+The elements of a heterogeneous set[] are all references to data values that may reside in scattered locations.
 The elements of a record are of potentially different sizes and reside in adjacent memory locations.
-Records are normally used as encapsulation structures, rather than data structures.
+Records are primarily data layouts.

 typ user: rec = {